Motor Evoked Potentials

-using NeuroAnalyzer
+Initialize NeuroAnalyzer

-mep = import_duomag("mep-duomag.m")
+mep = import_duomag("files/mep-duomag.m");

 or

-mep = import_duomag("files/mep-duomag.ascii")
+mep = import_duomag("files/mep-duomag.ascii");

 info(mep)